m4riott0/m4riott0/README.md

-# Olá!
-Eu sou o Enzo 👋
+# Hi there!
+I'm Enzo 👋
-Também conhecido como **m4riott0** 🚀
+Also known as **m4riott0** 🚀

-## 💻 Sobre mim
+## 💻 About Me
-🔹 Desenvolvedor Full Stack em busca de oportunidades.
+🔹 Full Stack Developer looking for new opportunities.
-🔹 Apaixonado por tecnologia e aprendizado contínuo.
+🔹 Passionate about technology and continuous learning.
-🔹 Aberto a colaborações em projetos interessantes.
+🔹 Open to collaborations on interesting projects.

-📬 **Entre em contato:** Minhas redes estão ao lado esquerdo!
+📬 **Get in touch:** My social media links are on the left!

-## 🚀 Tecnologias & Ferramentas
+## 🚀 Technologies & Tools

 <div align="center">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-original.svg" width="40" height="40" />